Hushan-10/Auto-Adaptive-Fine-tuning-for-Jac-MTLLM-using-RPG-Game-Generation/README.md

 - When a new chunk arrives, the system retrains on the **combined** data (previous + new) and repeats the same validation.
 - In RPG mode, the **threshold** effectively means: *the model consistently produces correctly formatted outputs on randomly selected inputs*.

-### Other tasks
+- ### Other tasks
-- For non-RPG tasks where format validation(like pattern validation) isn’t relevant(like summarization), the threshold is a **minimum number of data entries**.
+- For non-RPG tasks where format validation (e.g., pattern checks) isn’t applicable (such as summarization), the threshold is a **minimum number of training examples**.
-- This value is user-configurable via **environment variables**.
-We recommend at least **500** examples for meaningful results.
+- This threshold is user-configurable via **environment variables**.
+We recommend at least **500** examples for reliable results.
-- after merging it continuously check the local model outputs with response format,if its invalid its quickly fallback to gpt 40 mini and local model goes to further training(continuously)
 - In the YouTube demo, we use **5** to keep the demonstration simple.
+- After merging and hosting, the system continuously monitors local model responses for the required **response format**.
+If a response fails the required **response format**, the request **falls back to GPT-4o   mini**, and the local model **automatically resumes training** on new data.

 > **Note:** **Merge** = combine the fine-tuned adapters with the base model. **Host** = serve the merged model via the server.
 <img width="1391" height="273" alt="Screenshot 2025-09-03 062145" src="https://github.com/user-attachments/assets/dfb535f0-14be-4d07-b25e-c45efd3d3d3d" />